ebosveld/katacoda-scenarios/kubernetes101/step1.md

 To get started we're going to create a deployment object.
-This is one of the most commonly used object and represents a set of containers - or _replicas_.
+This is one of the most commonly used object and represents a set of pods - or _replicas_.

 ## Task
 Copy the definition from below.
 This launches an application called _webapp1_ which uses the `katacoda/docker-http-server` docker image for it's containers on port _80_.
 This is just a basic NGINX web server which echoes the host name back.